What to Prepare for During Your Big Test Driving Day

 1. The L-plates: You will need to put it in front of the vehicle and place the second plate at the back, as a safety to others, while you drive.

-2. Ensure your current learner permit license is ready, you will need to go along with it.
+2. Ensure your current learner permit license is ready, you will need to bring it with you.

-3. Whether you decide to use your instructor’s vehicle or any other vehicle that you are already insured to drive for a test, the car has to display valid original insurance, tax disc, and NCT to indicate that you are covered to drive the car.
+3. Whether you decide to use your instructor’s vehicle or any other vehicle, make sure that you are insured to drive it for a test.
+The car has to display valid original insurance, tax disc, and NCT to indicate that you are covered to drive the car.